-Premier-designate Doug Ford has promised to “scrap the carbon tax.”
+Ontario’s new government has promised to “scrap the carbon tax.”
 This promise has raised important concerns about how this will be achieved, and what impact it will have.
 Here are the main reasons why.

 - Ontario doesn’t have a carbon tax.

 Ontario has been using a system called cap-and-trade since January 2017.
 It’s not a carbon tax.
 The main difference is that with cap-and-trade, the government puts an actual hard limit (cap) on carbon pollution.
 They issue permits for every tonne of pollution allowed under that limit.
 Industry and businesses that want to pollute need a permit from the province, and the permits can be traded on the carbon market, like stocks are traded on the stock market.
 In cap-and-trade, the government sets the limit and the market sets the price.
 With a carbon tax, government sets the price, and there is no limit on the amount of carbon pollution allowed.
-Cap-and-trade has been working successfully in Ontario for the last 18 months.
+Cap-and-trade worked successfully in Ontario for 18 months.
 More on that here.

 - Canceling cap-and-trade will be complicated and costly.